computational-psychology/stimupy/README.md

 ## Stimuli

 Contains submodules for
-- creating different lightness illusions (lightness)
+- creating different stimuli used in lightness perception (lightness)
-- creating different textures (texture)
 - creating 2D patterns or renderings of 3D checkerboards with transparent layers covering part of the image (transparency)
+- creating different random and deterministic textures (texture)
 - some helper functions for padding, resizing, computing Munsell values, and converting pixel values to degrees of visual angle (utils)
-- various contrast measure functions (contrast_measures)
+- various functions that calculate contrast metrics (contrast_metrics)

-For details, please refer to the source directory and the respective subdirectories.
+For details, please refer to the source directory (src/), the respective subdirectories and the docstrings.

 ## Dependencies
 - Required: numpy, matplotlib, PIL